-As the new owner of an BMW E34 M5 whose bumpers were stolen, I had some decisions to make navigate to this web-site.
+As the new owner of an BMW E34 M5 whose bumpers were stolen, I had some decisions to make.
 The E34 M5 shipped with a unique front and rear bumper.
 I wasn’t particularly in love with the design but I had made a commitment to keep the car as original as possible.
 My options included the following:

 Option 1 – Buy New M5 Bumpers

 Believe it or not, bumpers for the E34 M5 are still available.
 The problem is that they are not cheap.
 I was looking at over $1500 in parts alone plus paint and installation.
 This was an option but not one that did any favors for my budget.

 Option 2 – Use My E34 525i Bumpers & Add A Kit

 I was fortunate to have a donor car for this restoration project.
 My donor car was a 1995 E34 525i.
 One of the assets my donor possessed was a great set of front and rear bumpers.
 Since M5 was trashed, I did entertain using a body kit to add to the aggression of this car’s look.
 The problem was NOBODY had anything good to say about body kits and my body guy confirmed making them work would get expensive from a labor perspective.